 - Blackie Blackie Brown: The Traditional Owner of Death (Malthouse) – theatre review

-- Grease: The Arena Experience (touring) – theatre review
+- The Pitts (Athenaeum Theatre) – theatre review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.